Bl4Cc4t/GoodTwitter2/readme.md

 ### Disclaimers
 - Please keep in mind that a few things break from time to time so creating pull requests and/or issues is appreciated.
+  - The disableAutoRefresh feature is extremely buggy atm, any help would be very nice
 - This is by no means a full recreation of the old design, it is more like a hybrid between the two.

 ### Features